 4. Fat Isn't Forbidden.

 Fat -- the good kind -- is a staple of the Mediterranean diet.
 What is good fat?
-You'll find it in nuts, olives, and olive oil (not the saturated and trans fat hidden in processed foods).
-These not only add flavor, they help fight diseases, from diabetes to cancer.
+You'll find it in nuts, olives, and olive oil.
+These fats (not the saturated and trans fat hidden in processed foods) not only add flavor, they also help fight diseases from diabetes to cancer.
 WebMD's Basic Basil Pesto is a tasty way to get good-fat walnuts and olive oil into your diet.

 5. The Menu Is Huge.

-The Mediterranean diet doesn't limit you to Greek or Italian.
+The Mediterranean diet doesn't limit you to Greek and Italian.
 The region also includes France, Spain, Turkey, Morocco, and other countries.
-Just choose foods that stick to the healthy basics: light on red meat and whole-fat dairy, with lots of fresh fruits and veggies, olive oil, and whole grains.
-This Moroccan recipe with chickpeas, okra, and spices fits right into the healthy Mediterranean profile.
+Choose foods that stick to the basics: light on red meat and whole-fat dairy, with lots of fresh fruits and veggies, olive oil, and whole grains.
+This Moroccan recipe with chickpeas, okra, and spices fits the healthy Mediterranean profile.

 6. The Spices Are Delicious.

-Mediterranean herbs and spices -- including bay leaves, cilantro and coriander, rosemary, garlic, pepper, and cinnamon -- add so much flavor you won’t reach for the salt shaker.
+Mediterranean herbs and spices -- including bay leaves, cilantro and coriander, rosemary, garlic, pepper, and cinnamon -- add so much flavor you won't need to reach for the salt shaker.
 Some have health benefits, too.
-Coriander and rosemary, for example, contain disease-fighting antioxidants and nutrients.
+Coriander and rosemary, for example, have disease-fighting antioxidants and nutrients.
 WebMD's Greek-Style Mushrooms use cilantro and coriander and have a lemony kick.

 7. It's Easy to Make.

 Greek meals are often small, easily assembled plates called mezzes.
 For your own serve-it-cold casual meal, you could put out plates of cheese, olives, nuts, plus this Basil Quinoa with Red Bell Pepper and Eight Layered Greek Dip from WebMD recipes.
-Both contain healthy ingredients like olive oil, beans or whole grains, and spices.
+Both contain healthy ingredients including olive oil, beans, whole grains, and spices.

 8. You Can Have Wine.

-Drinking wine with meals is standard in many Mediterranean countries, where dining is often more leisurely and social.
-Not only will wine help you unwind at dinner, one glass a day for women and two for men may offer heart health and longevity benefits.
+Drinking wine with meals is common in many Mediterranean countries, where dining is often more leisurely and social.
+Not only will wine help you unwind during the meal, up to one glass a day for women and two for men may be good for your heart and long life.
 Red is the Mediterranean choice and may be healthier, but white is fine.
 (Unsweetened grape juice is OK, too.)

 9. You Won't be Hungry.

-The Mediterranean diet lets you eat rich-tasting foods like roasted sweet potatoes and hummus (you can try a Lima Bean Spread).
-You digest both slowly so that you feel full longer.
-Hunger's not a problem when you can munch on nuts, olives, or cubes of low-fat cheese when a craving strikes.
-Feta and halloumi are lower in fat than cheddar but rich and tasty.
+The Mediterranean diet lets you eat rich-tasting foods such as roasted sweet potatoes, hummus, and even this Lima Bean Spread.
+You digest these slowly so that you feel full longer.
+Hunger's not a problem when you can munch on nuts, olives, or bites of low-fat cheese when a craving strikes.
+Feta and halloumi are lower in fat than cheddar but still rich and tasty.